Banking culture breeds dishonesty, scientific study finds

 When bank employees were primed to think less about their profession and more about normal life, however, they were less inclined to dishonesty.

-"Many scandals... have plagued the financial industry in the last decade," Ernst Fehr, a researcher at the University of Zurich who co-led the study, told reporters in a telephone briefing.
-"These scandals raise the question whether the business culture in the banking industry is favoring, or at least tolerating, fraudulent or unethical behaviors."
+"Many scandals..have plagued the financial industry in the last decade," Ernst Fehr, a researcher at the University of Zurich who co-led the study, told reporters in a telephone briefing.
+"These scandals raise the question whether the business culture in the banking industry is favouring, or at least tolerating, fraudulent or unethical behaviours."

 Fehr's team conducted a laboratory game with bankers, then repeated it with other types of workers as comparisons.